magical-eda/MAGICAL-CIRCUITS/benchmark_circuits/Vrefp_buffer/README.md

 Pin definition:
 - VDD/GND: power supplies (1.3V/0V)
 - VREF_IN: a reference input voltage that is derived from a bandgap (1.1V)
+- VFB_IN: connect with VREF
 - VBIAS: the bias current input with nominal 80uA
 - VREF: the reference buffer output (1.1V)
 - VBIASP/VBIASP2: debug pins
+- VFB_2: connect with VBIASP2

 The standard test cases include:
 * Current consumption: the power consumption of the nominal design is **160uA** from VDD.

 * Loop performance including gain bandwidth (GBW) and phase margin (PM).
 There are two loops in this block
-  - The first loop includes the OTA and M99.
-The probe is at the gate of M99. 'stb' simulation can be performed to check PM (78 degree) and GBW (131MHz).
+  - The first loop includes the OTA and M99.'stb' simulation can be performed on V10 to check PM (98 degree) and GBW (23MHz).
-  - The second loop includes M9, M0.
-The probe is at the gate of M9. 'stb' simulation can be performed to check PM (74 degree) and GBW (469MHz).
+  - The second loop includes M9, M0. 'stb' simulation can be performed on V9 to check PM (82 degree) and GBW (601MHz).